The IAS Visa Wizard is the easy way to find the correct visa for you

 How can IAS help?

 IAS can help you with each stage of your application for a Sponsor Licence.
 Our Sponsorship Licence application package ensures that you are compliant with all Home Office expectations and that you have the correct records for all migrant personnel.
 This service will also ensure that you are prepared for the ‘genuine business’ test and your visit from the Home Office.
 Our services also include an Immigration Audit.
-Contact us for tailored assistance with your Sponsorship Licence application.
+Contact us on 0333 363 8577 or by using our online contact form for tailored assistance with your Sponsorship Licence application.

 Please see our FAQs below for more information